wtnwin111/interview/README.md

        tions about how the stack is implemented.
 The following are the only functions that should be used to write this program: push | pop | peek | isEmpty
     8) Using recursive method to reverse a Stack.
-    9) Write code to implement a Queue, besides inqueue() and dequeue() method, it has a max() return the max element in the queue.
+    9) Write code to implement a Queue, besides inqueue() and dequeue() method, it has a max() return the max element in the list.
     10)Given a string containing just the characters '(' and ')', find the length of the longest valid (well-formed) parentheses substring.
        For "(()", the longest valid parentheses substring is "()", which has length = 2.
        Another example is ")()())", where the longest valid parentheses substring is "()()", which has length = 4.